GreenWaves-Technologies/gap_sdk/README.md

 The following instructions assume that you install the GAP SDK into your home directory.
 If you want to put it somewhere else then please modify them accordingly.

-Now clone the GAP8 SDK and the GAP8/RISC-V tool chain:
+Now clone the GAP8 SDK and the GAP8/RISC-V toolchain:

 ~~~~~shell
 git clone https://github.com/GreenWaves-Technologies/gap_sdk.git
 git clone https://github.com/GreenWaves-Technologies/gap_riscv_toolchain.git
 ~~~~~

-Install the tool chain:
+Install the toolchain:

 ~~~~~shell
 cd ~/gap_riscv_gcc